 Application process (for professional registration):

-- See Internationally Educated page to locate EGM Licensing Flowchart and Academic Assessment Application.
-When viewing the flowchart, please note the process begins at Step 2.
-Step 1, Graduate from University, has been omitted as Step 1 applies to engineering and geoscience students only.
+- See EGM Assessment Application Process – Licensing Flowchart for International Educated Professionals (pdf).
+Please note: The flowchart begins at Step 2.
+Step 1, Graduate from University, has been omitted.
+Step 1 applies to engineering and geoscience students only.

 Professional competency profiles: